 Cluster Autoscaler

-The Kubernetes Cluster Autoscaler is deployed as a Kubernetes deployment component that monitors the demand and manages pod creation and provision of additional nodes for scaling purposes.
+The Kubernetes Cluster Autoscaler is a Kubernetes deployment component that monitors demand, manages pod creation, and provides additional nodes for scaling purposes.

 It monitors resource utilization and workload.
 Depending on this information, if required, it provisions additional nodes to spin more pods or deprovisions them when demand fades down.
 This way, it adjusts the cloud resources automatically to gain optimum cost benefits.